Lecrapouille/BehaviorTree/README.md

 - YAML format as tree description for building trees.
 - Export trees to other formats (mermaid, groot2).
 - Real-time graphical debugger.

-**⚠️ Warning: This library is still on its early stage.
-Use it with caution !**

 ---